StatStud/techblog/content/posts/php-sql-web.md

 Alternatively, and this is my preference, you can "git clone" from the command line by ssh-ing into your website.

-Now, any changes made to your repo will *automatically* be reflected in your website.
-No additional updates needed.
+NOTE: You get to do a "git pull" anytime you update your repo, otherwise your website will not render the changes.

 # SSH-ing into website